 Geography of French Creek

 French Creek begins in southwestern New York and winds southward for 117 miles through the Pennsylvania counties of Erie, Crawford, Mercer and Venango.
 Joining with the Allegheny River in Franklin, Pennsylvania, French Creek is part of the Mississippi drainage rather than the eastern, Susquehanna River watershed.
 The French Creek watershed encompasses 1,270 square miles and includes major tributaries such as Cussewago Creek west of Meadville and Sugar Creek east of Franklin.
 En route to the Allegheny River, French Creek flows past undisturbed natural lands, farms, small cities and towns, industrial and commercial areas, and second-home developments.
-The population of this largely rural watershed area is slightly under half a million.
+This is a largely rural watershed.

 Rich in History

 French Creek holds a special place in American history.
-It served as a key north-south route for the Mound Builders and Iroquois Indian tribes, and was a strategic waterway for the British and French in the 1750s in their struggle to gain possession of the Mississippi Valley and North American territories to the west.
+It served as a key north-south route for the ancient Mound Builder tribes and then the Haudenosaunee (Iroquois) tribe.
+It was a strategic waterway for the British and French in the 1750s in their struggle to gain possession of the Mississippi Valley and North American territories to the west.
 In 1753 George Washington visited the region to assess strength of the French forces at Fort LeBoeuf.
 The French Creek region remained a battleground throughout the French and Indian War and the American Revolution.
 For the next century, French Creek remained a vital transportation route within northwestern Pennsylvania, moving goods between Lake Erie and the Allegheny River

 Rich in Biological Diversity